• Skip to primary navigation

 Who Is Considered A Dependent Child?

-In order to qualify as a dependent, your child must be less than 22 years of age and without a spouse or common law or conjugal partner.
-In some instances, a child over the age of 22 can be considered a dependent if they depend on the support of their parents financially due to a health condition.
+A dependent child must be less than 22 years of age and without a spouse or common law or conjugal partner.
+In some instances, a child over the age of 22 can be considered a dependent child if they depend on the support of their parents financially due to a physical or mental condition.

 Sponsorship Obligations